altocodenl/tagaway/readme.md

    - Retry on error.
    - Show estimated time remaining in ongoing uploads.
    - Report automatically for file extensions that are not allowed, for future expansion of formats.
+   - Support 3gp, mov, heic, avi.
+Check for actual file type in server, not just extension.
    - Ignore deleted pictures flag.

 - Account & payment